isaac-ahlgren/riscv-processor/README.md

 # riscv-processor
-Side projecting for writing a RISCV processor in verilog.
+Side project for writing a RISCV processor in verilog.